German Cheesecake

 Now prepare the filling.
 Cream the cheese with the vanilla, the cake flour and half the sugar.
 Add the egg yolks one by one and beat well.
 Add the lemon juice and the cream and continue beating.
 Add the raisins and brandy, both of which are optional.

 Chill for at least half an hour before chilling in the refrigerator.
-It should be cold also see, Free Embroidery and firm, and may be left in the fridge for up to a week.
+It should be cold have a look at, Blacksmithing Tools and firm, and may be left in the fridge for up to a week.
 So you will have lots of time to enjoy eating your traditional German cheesecake.

-Collectible Lamps and Lampshades
+Collectible Maps and Globes